Slam dunk: Gonzalez makes Hall, along with Bailey, Reed, Law

 Still, he made three All-Pro teams, 12 Pro Bowls and a none-too-shabby 52 interceptions.
 His best-remembered pick was a 103-yard return against Tom Brady in the 2006 playoffs that did not go for a touchdown.
 Denver did score shortly afterward, though, on the way to the win.
 Eight years later, Bailey made his only Super Bowl.

 “This is home and timing was just right for it,” said Bailey, who grew up in Folkston and played college ball at Georgia.
-“Having Pat Bowlen go in, I never expected it to be like this.
-It hasn’t sunk in yet.
-It’s been a great ride.”
+“Having Pat Bowlen go in, I never expected it to be like this.”

 Reed won his only title in the 2012 season, his last with the Ravens.
 Running the defense from his safety position, he was a standout playmaker on a roster full of them — including Ray Lewis, Terrell Suggs and Peter Boulware.
 Reed finished his career with 64 interceptions, and led the league in picks three times.